-- .1 The term "Shop Drawings" means Drawings, diagrams, illustrations, schedules, performance charts, brochures, and other data which are to be provided by Contractor to illustrate details of a portion of Work. - .2 Indicate materials, methods of construction and attachment or anchorage, erection diagrams, connections, explanatory notes, and other information necessary for completion of Work.
+- .1 The term "Shop Drawings" means Drawings, diagrams, illustrations, schedules, performance charts, brochures and other data which are to be provided by Contractor to illustrate details of a portion of Work. - .2 Indicate Materials, methods of construction and attachment or anchorage, erection diagrams, connections, explanatory notes and other information necessary for completion of Work.
 Where articles or equipment attach or connect to other articles or equipment, indicate that such items have been co-ordinated, regardless of the section under which adjacent items will be supplied and installed.
-Indicate cross references to design Drawings and specifications. - .3 Submit Shop Drawings for all Goods to be supplied and receive a release for construction from the Contract Administrator before Goods are produced for this Contract. - .4 At the time of submission inform the Contract Administrator in writing of any deviation in the Shop Drawings from the requirements of the Contract documents. - .5 Submit five (5) prints on a sheet size appropriate for item and information being depicted and an electronic file in a format acceptable to the Contract Administrator. - .6 Accompany submissions with transmittal letter, containing:

-- .1 Date and revision dates;

-- .2 Project title and number; and,

-- .3 Name and address of:
+Indicate cross references to design Drawings and Specifications. - .3 Submit Shop Drawings for all Goods to be supplied and receive a release for construction from the Contract Administrator before Goods are produced for this Contract. - .4 At the time of submission inform the Contract Administrator in writing of any deviation in the Shop Drawings from the requirements of the Contract documents. - .5 Submit electronic copies of Shop Drawings as a searchable PDF format. - .6 Accompany submissions with transmittal letter, containing: - .1 Date and revision dates; - .2 Project title and number; - .3 Name and address of: - .1 Subcontractor; - .2 Supplier; and

-- .1 Subcontractor:

-- .2 Supplier; and,

 - .3 Manufacturer.

-- .4 Contractor's stamp, signed by Contractor's authorized representative certifying approval of submissions, verification of field measurements, and compliance with Contract Documents.
+- .4 Contractor's stamp, signed by Contractor's authorized representative certifying approval of submissions, verification of field measurements and compliance with Contract Documents; and

 - .5 Details of appropriate portions of Work as applicable:

 - .1 Fabrication;

-- .2 Layout, showing dimensions, including identified field dimensions, and clearances;
+- .2 Layout, showing dimensions, including identified field dimensions and clearances;

 - .3 Setting or erection details;

 - .4 Capacities;

-- .5 Performance characteristics:
+- .5 Performance characteristics;

-- .6 Standards:
+- .6 Standards;

 - .7 Operating weight;

 - .8 Wiring diagrams;

-- .9 Single line and schematic diagrams; and
+- .9 Single line and schematic diagrams;

-- .10 Relationship to adjacent Work.
+- .10 Relationship to adjacent Work; and

+- .11 Recommended alarm and trip conditions for vibration and bearing temperature monitoring.

 - .7 Shop Drawings should include, at minimum, but not be limited to, the following:

-- .1 Detailed information of the proposed equipment in the capacity, size, and arrangement as indicated and specified;
+- .1 Detailed information of the proposed equipment in the capacity, size and arrangement as indicated and specified;

 - .2 Data for accessory items;

 - .3 Certified (if required) setting plans with tolerances for anchor bolts and/or mounting details;

-- .4 Certified results of shop testing;
+- .4 Certified results of shop testing:

-- .5 List of recommended spare parts other than those specified; and,
+- .5 List of recommended spare parts other than those specified;

-- .6 Special tools required for the installation, setup or maintenance of the equipment.
+- .6 Special tools required for the installation, setup or maintenance of the equipment; and

+- .7 Table indicating spare parts to be provided, quantity, description and part number for each.

 - .8 Show following information in the lower right hand corner of each Shop Drawing:

 - .1 Name of pumping station;

-- .2 City's Bid Opportunity Number;
+- .2 City's Bid Opportunity number;

 - .3 Manufacturer's name and description or model number of the item;

-- .4 Serial number(s) of Goods; and,
+- .4 Serial number(s) of Goods; and

 - .5 Date (to be revised per resubmission).

 - .9 With the Shop Drawings, the vendor shall submit calculations regarding the thermal expansion of the shaft and coupling connecting the pump and the motor, as well as the calculations regarding the harmonic frequency of the system.
+These calculations shall be sealed by a Professional Engineer.

-- .10 The Contract Administrator will review the Shop Drawings and will release them for construction with reasonable promptness so as to cause no delays.
-The review is only for conformance with the design concept of the project and with the

-information given in the specifications.
+- .10 Allow seven (7) days for Contract Administrator review of each submission.
+The review is only for conformance with the design concept of the project and with the information given in the Specifications.
 The Contract Administrator's review of a separate item shall not indicate approval of an assembly in which the item functions.